Fifteen Years Later

 Even though the final stunt before intermission was the largest set piece, I still didn’t find it to be the puppeteers’ finest hour.
 The four of them are responsible for nine characters, in both voice and action.
 They switch puppets with incredible ease and even converse with themselves when the scene calls for it.
 I’ve never seen doubling quite like it, and that alone was worth the price of admission (A standout moment is the choreography during “You Can Be as Loud as the Hell You Want (When You’re Makin’ Love)”).

-Unfortunately, everything hasn’t aged as well.
-The music, in its attempt to evoke the Sesame Street house style borders on monotony at points.
+Unfortunately, not everything in the show has aged as well.
+The music, in its attempt to evoke the Sesame Street house style, borders on monotony at points.
 Many of the songs began to run together in my head, to the point where I couldn’t always tell if something was a reprise or if it just sounded like an unrelated song I had heard ten minutes ago.
 Similarly, I think the story leaned on a few tropes to hurry things along.
 While the themes of struggling with adulthood will probably never go out of style, the ways they’ve gone about expressing them probably already have.

 The monsters-as-minority metaphor doesn’t really hold up to scrutiny.
 Monsters are supposed to be a disenfranchised minority within the world of Avenue Q. It seems like the show both wants them to be Hispanic, (based on their likely location in New York and Lopez’s background) but it does everything it can to avoid a direct comparison in the text of the show.
 For some reason, Kate and minor character Trekkie Monster are the only monster characters, but Kate doesn’t look monstrous, while Trekkie does.
 We also know being a puppet doesn’t make you a monster, because “Everyone’s A Little Bit Racist” tells us Princeton isn’t one.
 This could be a point about white vs. nonwhite Hispanics, but it doesn’t feel that way.
 Kate’s stated purpose in the show was to start a school for monsters, but we never understand why this is necessary, other than they are discriminated against interpersonally.
 It’s never made clear why monsters are so disenfranchised that they need to be wholly segregated.